-- (a) A part-time employee: - (i) is engaged to work less than an average of 38 ordinary hours per week; - (ii) has reasonably predictable hours of work; and - (iii) receives, on a pro rata basis, pay and conditions equivalent to those of full-time employees who do the same kind of work. - (b) Before commencing part-time employment, the employer and employee will agree in writing to the guaranteed minimum number of hours to be worked and the rostering arrangements which will apply to those hours. - (c) The terms of the agreement in clause 6.3(b) may be varied by agreement and recorded in writing.
+- (a) A part-time employee is engaged to work less than an average of 38 ordinary hours per week and has reasonably predictable hours of work. - (b) Before commencing part-time employment, the employer and employee will agree in writing to the guaranteed minimum number of hours to be worked and the rostering arrangements which will apply to those hours. - (c) The terms of the agreement in clause 6.3(b) may be varied by agreement and recorded in writing. - (d) The terms of this award will apply on a pro rata basis to part-time employees on the basis that the ordinary weekly hours for full-time employees are 38.